 Cantering on horseback through breaking surf.
 The stuff dreams are made of.
 And, Barbados is THE Caribbean island on which to make those dreams come true.

-Because, for those in the know, Barbados horse-riding isn’t just about the much loved palm-fringed beaches – heavenly and tropical as they are.
+Because, for those in the know, horse riding in Barbados isn’t just about the much loved palm-fringed beaches – heavenly and tropical as they are.

-But horse riding here means reaching up to pluck a perfectly ripe banana from a tree… coming face to face with a green monkey… or just stopping to take in the frankly voluptuous scenery.
+But horse riding in Barbados means reaching up to pluck a perfectly ripe banana from a tree… coming face to face with a green monkey… or just stopping to take in the frankly voluptuous scenery.